The Co-operative Group: Palm oil policy

 Palm oil is significant as it has one of the highest yields per hectare of any oil, however, its production has been linked to significant deforestation and habitat loss, particularly across Africa and South America.
 In order to reduce this impact The Co-operative became the first major supermarket to commit to only using certified sustainable palm oil in its own brand products.
 During 2014 the Co-op was awarded 'Best Buy' status by the 'Rainforest Foundation UK' (RFUK) and Ethical Consumer magazine for its use of certified palm oil products and for its palm oil policy.
 Palm oil for The Co-op is certified by the following standards: UTZ Certified (40%), the use of a segregated supply chain (39%) and with GreenPalm certificates (21%).
 All of these approaches are supported by the Roundtable on Sustainable Palm Oil of which The Co-operative Group is a member.

-Political affiliation

-The Co-operative Group, the largest business in the UK Cooperative movement, is a major affiliate and supporter of the Co-operative Party, which fields candidates in elections on joint tickets with the Labour Party as Labour and Co-operative Party.
-It is a substantial funder of the Co-operative Party.
-In addition to core aims of furthering co-operative values and mutualism in Parliament and on the national stage cooperative party members, activists and representatives (MPs, MSPs, AMs and councillors) campaign on wider social issues, including "The Feeling's Mutual" campaign.

-The Co-operative Group facilitates, takes part in or owns services provided for other UK consumer co-operative societies, supports community concerns and projects and runs ethical and social campaigns and advertising and events which correspond to the interests and values of the democratic society and the wider community.

-In 2020, the annual general meeting voted to continue funding the Co-operative Party by a vote of 42,514 for, to 9,000 against.
-In 2019, the Co-op made donations totaling £625,600 (2018: £625,600) to the Co-operative Party.
+2025 cyber incident

+In April 2025, The Co-op announced that it shut down parts of its IT systems in response to hackers attempting to gain access to them.
+It said the "proactive measures" it had taken to fend off the attack had had a "small impact" on its call centre and back office.
+Co-op later confirmed that personal data for all of its 6.5 million members had been stolen by the hackers.